zzjrabbit/marlin/README.md

 Add this library to your `Cargo.toml` like any other library.
 Use hardware modules as `struct`s like any other Rust `struct`.
 Hook them up to `tokio` or `serde` even.

+dumbname works out of the box on macOS and Ubuntu (verified under continuous integration).

 ![Early example of using this with Spade](./assets/demo-alpha.png)